dhruvpatel-6/Multi-Sensor-Data-Pipeline/Docs/REVIEW_PACKET.md

 • Reliability: The contract ensures the system will not crash and will always output a safe state, even during sensor spikes or missing data.

+📼 6.
+Logging + Replay System 🔄

+1. Logging (The Flight Recorder) 📝

+• What: Automatically saves every robot_state into a .jsonl file in the /logs folder.

+• Why: Acts as a "Black Box" to analyze what the robot "felt" during a crash or anomaly.

+• Status: Captures timestamps, sensor data, and health states in an append-only format.

+2. Replay (The Time Machine) ⏪

+• What: A standalone script (replay_telemetry.py) that reads saved logs instead of live sensors.

+• Why: Allows you to reproduce errors (like "Ghost Dives") safely on your laptop at the original 10Hz speed.

+• Status: Essential for debugging and tuning Failure Intelligence (FID) without needing the physical robot.

+ Summary: Logging records the mission; Replay recreates it for debugging.
+Both are mandatory for a control-ready system.

 🧪 Verification & Stress Testing (Phase 8 Results)

 The pipeline was subjected to High-Stress Asynchronous Data Injection: